AlemayehuB/lin_prad/README.md

 A command line tool for reconstructing the magnetic field of the data from a proton radiography experiment

-[comment]: <> (Does THIS code support these file formats, or does pradreader?
-Maybe we could to say something like: "Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis")
+> Does THIS code support these file formats, or does pradreader?
+Maybe we could to say something like: "Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis"

 Supported input file formats
 * Flash
 * mitcsv
 * carlo

-[comment]: <> (Outsiders don't know what a "carlo" file type is, nor a "mitcsv"; these names were made up for internal use in pradreader)
+> Outsiders don't know what a "carlo" file type is, nor a "mitcsv"; these names were made up for internal use in pradreader

 #### Usage
 ```shell